- London Business School

 - Speaker series – high-profile profiles that become accessible as our credibility and standards rise

 Flagship events require planning – on our side and on yours.
 We therefore commit to announcing them long in advance.
-No same-day surprises.
-Busy people need notice, good venues require lead time, and alumni outside France should have a real chance to plan ahead.

 Spontaneous & Informal Gatherings